We believe privacy is necessary for mainstream adoption of decentralized technologies.

 From the Cosmos website: “Until recently, building a blockchain required building all three layers (Networking, Consensus, and Application) from the ground up.
 Ethereum simplified the development of decentralized applications by providing a Virtual-Machine blockchain on which anyone could deploy custom logic in the form of Smart Contracts.
 However, it did not simplify the development of blockchains themselves.”

-Whereas the Enigma Discovery network relied on Ethereum for consensus, the Secret Network, operated by validators known as “secret nodes,” is an independent blockchain built using the Cosmos SDK.
+The Enigma Discovery network relied on Ethereum for consensus.
+But Secret Network, operated by validators known as “secret nodes,” is an independent blockchain built using the Cosmos SDK.
 Our dev team is working to enable running CosmWasm inside SGX for encrypted computation, i.e. “secret contract” functionality.
 This will power “Secret Apps” that utilize our “Secret Hub.”

 Relevant Forum Post: